IvanFuentesR/IvanFuentesR/README.md

 ### Hi there 👋

-This is my GitHub for personal projects (which can be public or private).
+This is my GitHub for personal/side projects (which can be public or private).

 Quality of code (Using Codiga)